Introduction

 Existing models to analyze curing residual stresses in composites

-In the early literature, elastic models were developed to analyze residual stresses in composites during curing, known for their simplicity of use.
+In the early literature, elastic models were developed to analyze residual stresses in composites during curing.
+They were known for their simplicity of use.
 They include the Chile(Alpha) and Chile(T) models.
 These models assume that the material remains elastic throughout each step of the curing process, while the resin’s elastic modulus is a function of the degree of cure or temperature.
 Chile(Alpha) and Chile(T) models are frequently used in the literature, as discussed in this training package, primarily for their simplicity.
 However, neglecting the viscoelastic behavior leads to overestimated residual stress predictions and unrealistic results.

 Viscoelastic models